zcattacz/alasql_wiki/How-to-export-HTML-table-to-Excel.md

 ### Answer

-You can export table from HTML to Excel and skip some columns with Alasql and [js-xlsx](js-xlsx) libraries.
+You can export table from HTML to Excel and skip some columns with AlaSQL and [js-xlsx](js-xlsx) libraries.

 See the working example below or [in jsFiddle](http://jsfiddle.net/agershun/arkf83b9/):
 ```js